jacmoe/jacmoe.github.io/content/posts/emacs-my-hotel-california-of-creative-writing.md

 Use `c l` to insert a link, or to edit a link.
 Use `c o` to open a link.

-If the link is a link to an image, and without a description, it is an inline image.
+If the link is a file link to an image, and without a description, it is an inline image.
 To toggle the rendering of inline images, you can press `c <TAB>`.

 ### Special blocks {#special-blocks}